ComScore

 Accessories

-13. JW Pei
+14. JW Pei

 Few brands are able to create instant cult fave bags for under $100 quite like JW Pei.
-Before you drop four-figures on a designer purse you should check out the site’s more affordable offerings that celebs like Megan Fox, Gigi Hadid and Anne Hathaway can't stop rocking.
+Before you drop four-figures on a designer purse you should check out the site’s more affordable offerings that celebs like Megan Fox, Gigi Hadid and Anne Hathaway can't stop carrying.
 Founded by Chinese American husband and wife duo Yang Pei and Stephanie Li, every cute AF purse is also good for the environment.
-Yup, these vegan designs are crafted out of recycled water bottles, canvas and polyurethane.
+Yup, these vegan designs are crafted from recycled water bottles, canvas and polyurethane.

-14. Bonbonwhims
+15. Bonbonwhims

 Get ready for some serious ‘90s nostalgia, because the sweet baubles and accessories from BonBonWhims will transport you straight back to the pink walls of your childhood bedroom in the best way possible.
 Founder Clare Ngai, an immigrant of Asian heritage, is the mastermind behind all of the charming (and affordable) pieces.
 If you can only snap up one piece now, make it the Glitter Lucky Gems rings, which is what our Polly Pocket dreams are made of.